-We had plans to be there all day, so we needed a few different things to keep the kids busy all day.
-We were also faced with the task of doing things that appealed to all the ages of our kids which range from 4 to 10.
-My husband and I got to planning, and decided that our first stop would be the Mitchell Park Conservatory, also known as “The Domes”.
-The reason this attraction got its nickname is something you will notice as soon as it comes into view on your drive.
-The conservatory is located inside three, large glass domes that are visible from quite a distance away.
-It sort of upped the excitement factor for my kids due to the fact that we spotted them from the highway and they became curious as to what sort of adventure lie ahead.
+We had plans to be in Milwaukee all day, so we needed a few different things to keep the kids busy.
+We were also faced with the task of doing things that appealed to all the ages of our kids, which range from 4 to 10.
+My husband and I got to planning and decided that our first stop would be the Mitchell Park Conservatory, also known as “The Domes.”
+This attraction got its nickname because you will notice it as soon as it comes into view on your drive.
+The conservatory is located inside three large glass domes that are visible from quite a distance away.
+It upped the excitement factor for my kids because we spotted them from the highway, and they became curious about what sort of adventure lies ahead.

-The Conservatory is actually a piece of very rich history for Milwaukee and its residents.
-The conservatory was opened and an attraction was born in 1898.
-While this first attempt was just flowers in a greenhouse setting, it was deemed unsafe, and demolished.
-A new design was accepted: three, beehive shaped, glass domes that would house three different plant displays.
-The three that were decided on are the three that still remain today: the desert, the tropical dome and the floral show dome.
-The construction was completed and the final dome construction was completed in 1967.
+The Conservatory is a piece of vibrant history for Milwaukee and its residents.
+Milwaukee County Parks opened the conservatory, and an attraction was born in 1898.
+While this first attempt was just flowers in a greenhouse setting, it was deemed unsafe and demolished.
+A new design was accepted: three beehive-shaped glass domes that would house three different plant displays.
+The three that were decided on are the three that remain today: the desert, the tropical dome, and the floral show dome.
+The construction was completed with the final dome in 1967.
 The attraction has been open since then to the public for all to enjoy.

 We decided on this attraction to start our day because we wanted to make sure we could go somewhere that our little one could roam around and not be sitting the whole day.
 We also loved that it opened so early, with our early risers, this was a huge plus.
 The older ones were sure to find interest in the plant life, and the price enticed us!
 Parking was plentiful, right in front, and it was FREE.
-Admission was completely affordable for a family of 5.
-The price was only $7 for adults, $5 for kids ages 6-17, and age 5 and under was FREE!
-We all were able to enter for only $24!
+Admission was entirely affordable for a family of 5.

-When we arrived, we were disappointed to see that the show dome was under construction, so we were unable to explore that area.
-We had a quick stop in the very clean and bright restrooms before we headed off to the tropical dome.
-Walking in, the air felt warm and wet, and the kids could see the temperature on a thermometer right by the door.
-They checked that, and the humidity, and marked it off on their scavenger hunt paper.
+When we arrived, we were disappointed to see that the show dome was under construction, so we could not explore that area.
+We quickly stopped in the very clean and bright restrooms before we headed off to the tropical dome.
+Walking into the dome, the air felt warm and wet, and the kids could see the temperature on a thermometer right by the door.
+They checked that and the humidity and marked it off on their scavenger hunt paper.
 A balmy 80 degrees!
 I was very comfortable, considering it was barely reaching 30 degrees outside that morning!

-The kids loved looking at all the interesting trees, flowers and plants and had fun marking things off on their paper when they found it.
-There was a neat waterfall in this room too with a little bridge that they were able to stand on too.
-Looking down, the noticed a huge pond with many koi swimming around.
-That kept their attention for quite awhile!
-Their favorite in this room was the “sausage tree”.
+The kids loved looking at all the interesting trees, flowers, and plants and had fun marking things off on their paper when they found it.
+There was a neat waterfall in this room, too, with a little bridge that they could stand on too.
+Looking down, they noticed a huge pond with many koi swimming around.
+That kept their attention for quite a while!
+Their favorite in this room was the “sausage tree.”
 Check it out!
-You will agree-it is seriously the strangest plant life I have ever seen!
+You will agree it is seriously the strangest plant life I have ever seen!

-The desert dome was just as cool, with some of the most unique plant life that we are unaccustomed to seeing here in the midwest.
+The desert dome was just as remarkable, with some of the most unique plant life that we are unaccustomed to seeing here in the midwest.
 My kids especially loved looking at all the cactus plants.
-Running around was a big draw for my son who needed to MOVE.
+Running around was a big draw for my son, who needed to MOVE.
 Lots of fun paths for him to explore was a bonus!
-The girls loved all the flowers and the bright warm sunshine coming through the glass dome helped me remember a time when the weather was warm!
+The girls loved all the flowers, and the bright warm sunshine coming through the glass dome helped me remember a time when the weather was warm!

 Our last stop?
 The gift shop, of course.
-My plan was to not purchase a thing, but the kids were so interested in looking around.
-The shop was small, but filled with some cool finds.
-Books, decorations and textiles lined the walls while shelves held jewelry and toys.
-The biggest draw for the kids were the big carts filled with small, potted succulents and cactuses.
-At only $4.95 each, we couldn’t say no. The girls walked away with a succulent each, and somehow our four year old talked us into buying him a sharp, prickly cactus.
+I planned not to purchase a thing, but the kids were so interested in looking around.
+The shop was small but filled with some cool finds.
+Books, decorations, and textiles lined the walls while shelves held jewelry and toys.
+The biggest draw for the kids was the big carts filled with small, potted succulents and cactuses.
+At only $4.95 each, we couldn’t say no. The girls walked away with a succulent peach, and somehow our four-year-old talked us into buying him a sharp, prickly cactus.
 Probably not our best parenting move, but we were in the spirit.

 Overall, the trip was really great.
 I would definitely visit again.
 The cons?
 Just a few.
-We were upset that the show dome was closed but the price remained the same, and we weren’t told about it at the admission desk.
+We were upset that the show dome was closed, but the price remained the same, and they didn’t tell us about it at the admission desk.
 Not that we wouldn’t have entered, but it would have been nice to know about it.

 Another con would be the timing.
 This should definitely be one of your stops on your Milwaukee day-cation.
 It is definitely not a place you would consider spending all day visiting.
 We were there for probably a little over an hour.
 With the other dome open, we might have been there a little longer, but it really is a short visiting place.

 All in all, a great place to visit with the family.
-Wanting to visit, but not sure what to do afterwards?
-We visited the Betty Brinn Children’s Museum and had dinner at The Safe House, a must see!
+Wanting to visit, but not sure what to do afterward?
+We visited the Betty Brinn Children’s Museum and had dinner at The Safe House, a must-see!
 There are a variety of other things to do there too, such as Discovery World, the zoo and the Art Museum.
 If it is nice out, there are plenty of beautiful spots to walk around and enjoy the outdoors.